We recognize the fundamental role that volunteers and volunteerism play in building a strong, considerate, and vibrant community.

 Stewardship & Conservation

 - groups of DRBIPA Park Ambassadors work to preserve and maintain the ecological health of Derby Reach and Brae Island Regional Parks in consultation with Metro Vancouver.
-Volunteers restore degraded habitats, remove invasive species, plant native species, conserve the centenarian heritage orchards, and participate in other enhancements as needed
+Volunteers restore degraded habitats, remove invasive species, plant native species, conserve the centenarian heritage orchards, participate in other enhancements as needed and support our Langley Bog Restoration Committee

 - support Metro Vancouver Regional Park stewardship initiatives and work parties in the Derby Reach and Brae Island Regional Parks